build-on-aws/content/posts/prompt-engineering-for-developers/how-ai-can-help-with-architecture-decisions/index.md

 I've spared you the details in the screenshot, but the model diligently listed some options, like [AWS Outposts](https://aws.amazon.com/outposts) for on-premises deployment, that clearly weren't a good fit for our application.

-However, it also recommended [AWS App Runner](https://aws.amazon.com/apprunner), a fully managed container service that allows us to deploy containers without all the operational overhead in a self-managed environment.
+However, it also recommended [AWS App Runner](https://aws.amazon.com/apprunner), a fully managed container service that allows us to deploy containers without all the operational overhead that we'd have to deal with in a self-managed environment.
 This could, in fact, be a viable alternative.
 It's something we haven't even considered!

 ## Making a Decision